karlmdavis/justdavis-karl/content/it/davis/workstations/jordan/ubuntu/install-12-10.md

 * [How to create a bootable USB stick](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows)

 In order to install Ubuntu, a bootable DVD or USB drive needs to be imaged.
 For this system, a USB drive was used.
 The [How to create a bootable USB stick](http://www.ubuntu.com/download/help/create-a-usb-stick-on-windows) wiki page explains how to create such a drive.
 From Windows, it's as simple as downloading and using the [Universal USB Installer ](http://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/), which can even download the appropriate ISO image file (`ubuntu-12.10-desktop-amd64.iso`).

+## Setting BIOS Options

+Before starting the Ubuntu installation, some of the system's BIOS options should be configured.
+Enter the BIOS Setup Utility by pressing the thin rectangular button at the top of the ThinkPad keyboard right after powering on the system.
+When prompted, press the `F1` key to enter the BIOS Setup Utility.

+Make the following configuration changes:

+* Config
+    * Display
+        * Boot Display Device: **Digital 1 on dock**
+        * Graphics Device: **Discrete Graphics**
+        * OS Detection for NVIDIA Optimus: **Disabled**
+* Security
+    * Virtualization
+        * Intel (R) Virtualization Technology: **Enabled**
+        * Intel (R) VT-d Feature: **Enabled**
+* Restart
+    * Exit Saving Changes: **Yes**

+Please note that I was able to leave both Secure Boot and Rapid Restart enabled, though I haven't bothered to make the partitioning changes required for Rapid Restart to work.

 ## Installing Ubuntu